Michigan Probate | Inheritance Advances in Michigan

 If your loved one didn’t set any of these accounts or trusts up before they passed, you can also receive a cash advance from IFC to skip the probate line in Michigan and use your money when you need it.

 Access Your Inheritance in Michigan Immediately with IFC

 Whether you have bills stacking up, home repairs to make or future vacation plans, you may not have time to wait through the probate process to get the money in your hands.
 When you work with our committed team at Inheritance Funding, we will provide you with a cash advance to give you immediate access to the inheritance money your loved one meant for you to have.

 We have worked hard for over 25 years with over $200 million advanced to thousands of heirs across the country that have been in the same shoes you’re in.
 Our friendly team has the expertise and size to help you immediately, starting with a free, no-obligation consultation.
-We value a transparent interaction with no hidden fees, monthly payments and no impact on your credit score or income!
+We value a transparent interaction with no hidden fees or monthly payments!
+And inheritance advances have no impact on your credit score or income, unlike probate loans.

 Why Wait?
 Get Your Inheritance Now!

 We want to take the burden off of your shoulders and let you use your inheritance money however you need to.
 We’ll answer all your questions, walking with you every step of the way through the Michigan probate process.

 There’s no need to wait years for what’s yours; call us today or contact us online to get access to your money within 24 hours.